Step-by-step Guide for Creating Your Interior Design Student Portfolio (+10 Examples)

 A template can save you loads of time and energy.

 Line spacing, margins, fonts and colors.
 These are all crucial factors in any portfolio.
 But setting them one by one on all of your pages is a pain in the neck.
 Plus, unless you have unlimited time and patience, you’ll end up with a few inconsistencies that will make your portfolio feel a bit off.
 So we advise you to work smarter, not harder and use an interior design portfolio template.
-It will ensure you have the basic design principles down and afterwards you can (and should) make it your own to show your style and personality.
+It will ensure you have the basic design principles down and afterward you can (and should) make it your own to show your style and personality.

 Step 4.
 Showcase the right projects